rogerbinns/jia-mini-python/doc/faq.rst

 When there are errors you get a line number that can be looked up, as well as a program counter which can be used with an :doc:`annotated listing <jmp-compile>` to find the exact issue.

+Use asserts to verify operation of your code.
+By default they are ignored but you can turn them on passing :option:`--asserts` to :doc:`jmp-compile`.
+A large portion of the test suite is implemented using asserts.